Skip to content

 rm tls.key tls.crt

-Module 3.5: Gateway API - The next generation of Kubernetes ingress.
+Module 3.5: Gateway API - The next generation of Kubernetes ingress, with richer route resources and cleaner platform ownership boundaries.